-Putin's vaccine puzzle: Why the secrecy over his jab?
+Putin’s vaccine puzzle: Why the secrecy over his jab?

 Putin has never been shown wearing a face mask.
 (He did once visit a Moscow coronavirus hospital in a full Hazmat suit, delighting Russia’s meme-loving Internet community.)
 The Kremlin has been sensitive to reports of Putin sealed off from possible infection “in a bunker.”

-Levada’s February polling indicated 56 percent of respondents said they didn’t fear contracting the coronavirus.
+Levada’s February polling found that 56 percent of respondents said they didn’t fear contracting the coronavirus.
 Outside of restrictions on international travel, very few coronavirus-related measures persist, and the country’s mask mandate is loosely enforced.

-Lev Gudkov, Levada’s director, said people’s willingness to vaccinate has dropped 8 points in the past three months.
+Lev Gudkov, Levada’s director, said people’s willingness to get vaccinated has dropped eight points in the past three months.

-“In the growing reluctance to vaccinate, there is a general distrust of the government, especially intensified in times of propaganda campaigns such as this one,” Gudkov said, adding that Putin’s long wait to get vaccinated as well as the sparse details, won’t help to encourage people.
+“In the growing reluctance to vaccinate, there is a general distrust of the government, especially intensified in times of propaganda campaigns such as this one,” Gudkov said, adding that Putin’s long wait to get vaccinated, as well as the sparse details, won’t help to encourage people.

-This isn’t the first time that the Russian government’s attempts to promote vaccination might have backfired.
-Putin declared victory in the global vaccine race in August, announcing that Sputnik V would be the world’s first registered jab despite incomplete trial data.
+This isn’t the first time that the Russian government’s attempts to promote vaccination may have backfired.
+Putin declared victory in the global vaccine race in August, announcing that Sputnik V would be the world’s first registered vaccine despite incomplete trial data.

 The hasty rollout was widely criticized internationally, and created skeptics at home.
-The hesitancy remained even after the British medical journal Lancet published a study in February showing Sputnik V with an efficacy rate of 91.6 percent after more trial data.
-Putin said Monday that 6.3 million people in Russia have received at least the first component of one of the country’s vaccines.
+The hesitancy remained even after the British medical journal the Lancet published a study in February showing Sputnik V with an efficacy rate of 91.6 percent after more trial data.
+Putin said Monday that 6.3 million people in Russia have received at least the first of one of the country’s vaccines.

-Aside from Sputnik V, Russia has registered two others — one from the Vector lab in Siberia and another from Moscow’s Chumakov Center — though there is little data published on their efficacy.
+Aside from Sputnik V, Russia has registered two others — one from the Vector lab in Siberia and another from Moscow’s Chumakov Center — although there is little data published about their efficacy.

-As to why the Kremlin won’t say which of the three Putin picked, spokesman Peskov said that was a deliberate decision because “all three Russian vaccines are absolutely reliable.”
+As to why the Kremlin won’t say which of the three vaccines Putin picked, spokesman Peskov said that was a deliberate decision because “all three Russian vaccines are absolutely reliable.”

-Even Peskov doesn’t know which one Putin got.
+Even Peskov doesn’t know which one Putin received.

 “It is known only to him and the doctor who administered the shot,” Peskov said Wednesday.